Account

 The due date for franchise taxes depends on which states you are paying franchise taxes in and what type of business you operate.
 If you have not formed your business yet, it is recommended that you look into the Incorporation process as soon as possible.

 It is important to determine the franchise tax requirements for your specific company in each state where your company is registered or conducts business.
-For assistance with determining if and when your company is required to pay franchise taxes, you may want to talk to a small business tax expert.
+For assistance with determining if and when your company is required to pay franchise taxes, you may want to talk to a Tax Pro.

 Where do I pay franchise taxes?